 LEDs Aid New Treatment of Bladder Issues

-LEDs are known to have beneficial effects on the human body, from skin treatments to alleviating the effects of SAD and improving your eyesight.
-But now, a recent article from the World Health website has revealed that an integrated LED device has been developed with the potential to improve the lives of people suffering from bladder problems.
+LEDs are known to have beneficial effects on the human body.
+This ranges from skin treatments to alleviating the effects of SAD and improving your eyesight.
+But now, a recent article from the World Health website has revealed that an integrated LED device has been developed.
+It has the potential to improve the lives of people suffering from bladder problems.
 Keep reading to discover how this amazing little device would (in theory) work!

 Implantable LED Device